|Status : Published||Published On : Feb, 2023||Report Code : VRAT4067||Industry : Automotive & Transportation||Available Format :||Page : 183|

-On the basis of application, the market is subdivided into telematics system, infotainment system, powertrain system, body control & comfort system, communication system and ADAS & safety system.
-Of all these applications, the powertrain application segment accounted for a foremost share in the automotive cybersecurity market in 2019, owing to integration of several electric component electronic control units (ECUs) and in the vehicle which are highly vulnerable to cyberattack.
+On the basis of application, the market is subdivided into telematics systems, infotainment systems, powertrain systems, body control & comfort systems, communication systems, and ADAS & safety systems.
+Of all these applications, the powertrain application segment accounted for the foremost share in the automotive cybersecurity market in 2020, owing to the integration of several electric component electronic control units (ECUs) in vehicles that are highly vulnerable to cyberattacks.

 Insight by Vehicle Type

-On the basis of vehicle type, the market is bifurcated into passenger car and commercial vehicle.
-Passenger car is expected to account the higher market share in 2019 and is expected to grow at fastest rate during the forecast period with large number of tier1 and tier2 OEMs investment in enhancing security features.
+On the basis of vehicle type, the market is bifurcated into passenger cars and commercial vehicles.
+Passenger car is expected to account for the higher market share in 2020 and is expected to grow at the fastest rate during the forecast period with a large number of tier 1 and tier 2 OEMs investing in enhancing security features.

-One of the key trends prevailing in market is gradual increase in other industry players attention and investments in the automotive industry.
-These players are from diverse industries including IT & software, mobility, wireless and wired communication providers and so on.
+One of the key trends prevailing in the market is a gradual increase in other industry players' attention and investments in the automotive industry.
+These players are from diverse industries including IT & software, mobility, wireless and wired communication providers, and so on.

-Growing automation in automotive sector and rising adoption of connected car is giving rise to the number of electric components integrated in the vehicle.
-This is making vehicle more venerable to the cyberattacks.
-All these factors will impact the automotive cybersecurity progression in the market in near future.
+Growing automation in the automotive sector and rising adoption of connected cars is giving rise to the number of electric components integrated into the vehicle.
+This is making vehicle more venerable to cyberattacks.
+All these factors will impact the automotive cybersecurity progression in the market in the near future.

-High initial deployment, as well as maintenance cost, may obstruct the growth of the automotive cybersecurity market.
-Technology within the sector keeps on changing every year which makes the automotive OEMs difficult to switch and therefore, restrict the automotive cybersecurity market growth.
+High initial deployment, as well as maintenance costs, may obstruct the growth of the automotive cybersecurity market.
+Technology within the sector keeps on changing every year which makes the automotive OEMs difficult to switch and therefore, restricts the automotive cybersecurity market growth.

-Geographically, APAC, is the largest and fastest growing automotive cybersecurity market with largest number of vehicle production on yearly basis, advancing in-vehicle electronic architecture, and growing number of automotive OEMs and electronic component suppliers in the region.
-This will further up surge the growth of the China automotive cybersecurity market in years to come.
+Geographically, APAC, is the largest and fastest-growing automotive cybersecurity market with the largest number of vehicle production on a yearly basis, advancing in-vehicle electronic architecture, and a growing number of automotive OEMs and electronic component suppliers in the region.
+This will further upsurge the growth of the China automotive cybersecurity market in years to come.

-Key players in the in the automotive cybersecurity market include automotive OEMs as well as cybersecurity service providers in general.
+Key players in the automotive cybersecurity market include automotive OEMs as well as cybersecurity service providers in general.
 Further, mergers & acquisitions are key strategies adopted by the OEMs in the market.
-For instance, in 2016, Harman which is apart of a Samsung company now TowerSec, an automotive cybersecurity service provider to maintain their presence in the market.
+For instance, in 2016, Harman which is a part of a Samsung company now TowerSec, an automotive cybersecurity service provider maintained their presence in the market.

-VynZ Research conducts extensive primary research to understand the market dynamics, validate market data and have key opinions from the industry experts.
-The key profiles approached within the industry includes, CEO, CFO, CTO, President, Vice President, Product Managers, Regional Heads and Others.
-Also, end user surveys comprising of consumers are also conducted to understand consumer behaviour.
+VynZ Research conducts extensive primary research to understand the market dynamics, validate market data, and have key opinions from industry experts.
+The key profiles approached within the industry include, CEO, CFO, CTO, President, Vice President, Product Managers, Regional Heads, and Others.
+Also, end user surveys comprising of consumers are also conducted to understand consumer behavior.